Carlo Lodoli: Biography

 From 1739 to 1751 Lodoli held the office of Padre Generale Commissario di Terra Santa in Venice, and he also devoted himself to the restoration (1739–43) of the pilgrim’s hospice attached to the monastery.
 This project, the only one Lodoli executed, encapsulates the essence of his architectural theories as set out in the only surviving original source: two draft outlines of his unpublished treatise on architecture (untraced), which appeared in the second volume of Andrea Memmo’s Elementi d’architettura lodoliana.
 In these two draft outlines, Lodoli’s functionalism and rationalism are expressed in condensed form.
 According to Memmo, Lodoli wanted to find in architecture the same scientific principles that Galileo Galilei had discovered in physics; his architecture thus assumed the character of a science based on certain principles and static rules.
 It also concerned the search for structural truth, expressed in terms of a building’s solidity, which involved the honest use of materials, especially stone.
 This concept reflected the military engineering environment of the Venetian Arsenal and the rationalist and anti-Baroque tendencies present in Venice in the early 18th century.

 Lodoli argued that proper function and form were the only final, scientific aims of civil architecture, and that nothing should be put on show that is not a working part of the structure.
 The different architectural systems of antiquity were set out, but Vitruvius’ five orders of architecture were criticized as being inappropriate to stone because they were originally based on timber structures.
 Following an original classification, the treatise deals with the primary integral elements of architecture, solidity and proportion, as well as with the secondary integral elements, convenience and ornament.
 Lodoli admitted ornament, except mosaic, and in order to overcome the monotony of continuous imitation of the same forms he encouraged the invention of new ones or the selection from ancient and modern architectural styles, including Gothic and Moorish, of ornament that suited the characteristics of stone.
 According to Memmo, Lodoli also admitted those elements of the Classical orders that corresponded to a structure’s function and suited the characteristics of stone: columns, bases, capitals, pedestals, triglyphs, metopes and consoles.
 He particularly favoured ground-floor rustication and included drawings of 16 different types in his treatise.
 His taste for Doric and Tuscan capitals probably arose from the fact that to him, as later to his friend Piranesi, these represented examples of primitive Italic architecture, the origin of the art.

 Passionately keen on painting and sculpture, he was one of the first connoisseurs of medieval art, and his own collection, which included relics of Hellenistic and Byzantine painting as well as primitive and modern works, was arranged in such a way as to illustrate the development of art.

 Works and legacy

-Lodoli was hugely influential in the developement of modern architecture.
+Lodoli was hugely influential in the development of modern architecture.
 According to Rudolf Wittkower "his personal influence seems to have been more vital than that of any other theorist of architecture of the eighteenth century."